congajs/conga-webpack/README.md

 This is a bundle for the [CongaJS](https://github.com/congajs/conga) framework which adds webpack support to a project.

-The purpose of this bundle is to provide an easy to use bridge between conga.js and webpack to compile your js/css/.etc assets and load them within your templates.
+The purpose of this bundle is to provide an easy to use bridge between conga.js and webpack in order to compile your js/css/.etc assets and load them in your templates.

 Additionally, the bundle will serve assets through webpack-dev-middleware and webpack-hot-middleware to provide quick compilation and page reloads while building your frontend applications.